Yummiii/sd-webui-forge-docker/Readme.md

-A docker image for [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)
+A docker image for [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) or the AUTO1111 WebUI

 > [!WARNING]
 > This Dockerfile is based on on Cuda 12.3, which requires Nvidia driver >=545.
 > In [Ubuntu 22.04](https://github.com/Yummiii/sd-webui-forge-docker/issues/1#issuecomment-2066840527) you can update it by running `ubuntu-drivers install nvidia:545` and a reboot.
 (Thanks [@casao](https://github.com/Casao))